avyrie/ThankYouFlipCard/README.md

 A simple thank you card for someone who has taken a lot of time out of his schedule to help little 'ol junior developer me (thank you, Andrew!)

+Hover your cursor over the image to see the message!

 ### Technologies
 - HTML5
 - CSS3